 Sl.
-No. Section Proposed amendments 9 Schedule III, new insertion 8 (a) Supply of warehoused goods to any person before clearance for home consumption. (b) Supply of goods by the consignee to any other person, by endorsement of documents of title to the goods, after the goods have been dispatched from the port of origin located outside India but before clearance for home consumption.
-Explanation - For the purposes of this clause, the expression "warehoused goods" shall have the meaning as assigned to it in the Customs Act, 1962 (52 of 1962) Trade has represented for retrospective amendment from 01.07.2017.
+No. Section Proposed amendments 9 Schedule 8 (a) Supply of warehoused goods to any person before clearance for home consumption.
+III, new insertion (b) Supply of goods by the consignee to any other person, by endorsement of documents of title to the goods, after the goods have been dispatched from the port of origin located outside India but before clearance for home consumption.
+Explanation For the purposes of this clause, the expression "warehoused goods" shall have the meaning as assigned to it in the Customs Act, $1962 (52 \text{ of } 1962)$ Trade-has represented for retrospective amendment from 01.07.2017.